jfromaniello/master-process/README.md

 ### Application Crashes

 If a worker exits unexpectedly, master-process will attempt to replace it with a new worker.
+To avoid avoid excessive resource usage in case newly-started workers keep crashing there is a `RESTART_DELAY` property (default: '1s') that is used to throttle how often a given worker is restarted.

 ### Updating master-process